KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

         UnpackPhysicalMemoryData(entry, physicalPageXYOffset, memoryPoolIndex);
 {% endhighlight %}

 Once we have these values, what we need to do is figure out which texel the virtualTexCoords are trying to point to.
 What we know about the physical pages is that they are `128x128` texels in size.
-So to figure out which texel we need to point to, we can calculate the virtual pixel coordinate and mod it by 128.
+So, to figure out which texel we need to point to, we can calculate the virtual pixel coordinate and mod it by 128.

 {% highlight glsl %}
         vec2 virtualPixelCoords = virtualTexCoords * vec2(vsmTexelResolutionXY);